Biomaker/Gametophyte-Fern-photography-2018/Results.md

 To do:
 - Running the code on the focus stacking setup

+## £100 teaching tool

+I have written to a lot of people who run large classes on this kind of subject and they have said that they would rather have a £0 teaching tool that takes no time to set up, as they have no time, and no budget.
+I am thinking about how to do this.
+They also said that I should aim for honours undergraduate students with the £100 teaching tool, and give the full details of my actual system, so that copies can be made, so I am also doing that.

 ## Plant imaging

 - 5x and 20x lenses have arrived.
 The 50x lens is on the way.
 I have decided to use my MP-E lens for 3x to 1x magnifications, which feed up funds to buy the 50x lens.